enonic/old-xp-doc/doc/reference/view-functions/imageUrl.rst

   Format of the image.

 _scale
-  Scaling filter.
-Only one scaling filter may be used for each image.
+  Resize and crop the image to fit the available area.
+See *Scaling* here:
-  See Scaling Filters here: :ref:`reference-image-filters` .
+  :ref:`reference-image-processor` .

 _quality
   Quality for JPEG images.